gabeg805/Extensible-Login-Manager/README.md

             * One that sets the username entries
             * One that returns an array of strings of the format {"USER_A UID_A", "USER_B UID_B, ...}

+    - Add a way to test out the login interface without having to reboot